Addison High School serves 284 students in grades 7-12.

-Addison High School placed in the top 50% of all schools in Alabama for overall test scores (math proficiency is top 50%, and reading proficiency is top 30%) for the 2018-19 school year.
+Addison High School placed in the bottom 50% of all schools in Alabama for overall test scores (math proficiency is bottom 50%, and reading proficiency is bottom 50%) for the 2020-21 school year.

-The percentage of students achieving proficiency in math is 45-49% (which is approximately equal to the Alabama state average of 47%) for the 2018-19 school year.
-The percentage of students achieving proficiency in reading/language arts is 50-54% (which is higher than the Alabama state average of 45%) for the 2018-19 school year.
+The percentage of students achieving proficiency in math is 6-9% (which is lower than the Alabama state average of 24%) for the 2020-21 school year.
+The percentage of students achieving proficiency in reading/language arts is 35-39% (which is lower than the Alabama state average of 46%) for the 2020-21 school year.

-Minority enrollment is 2% of the student body (majority Hispanic and American Indian), which is lower than the Alabama state average of 45% (majority Black).
+Minority enrollment is 2% of the student body (majority Black and American Indian), which is lower than the Alabama state average of 47% (majority Black).

 Addison High School ranks among the top 20% of public schools in Alabama for: